Uberi/University-Notes/PHIL271/PHIL271.md

 According to Descartes, a proof must be something that we can hold entirely in our minds at once - proofs should be surveyable, with every single part included in a single sweep of thought.
 If we can't hold the whole thing in our minds, there is room for doubt to creep in.

-Recall the mathematical monsters from a few classes ago - the convincing, widely published proofs that were later disproved by simple counterexamples.
+Recall the mathematical monsters from a few classes ago - convincing, widely published proofs that were later disproved by simple counterexamples.
 The issue was that a convincing proof isn't necessarily a correct one.
 Where Descartes and Locke relied on visualizing arbitrary connections between ideas, Frege invented **concept script**, which defined a set of connections that are always guaranteed to be valid.
 This concept script was the beginning of modern formal logic, though it looks quite different from how it looks now.

 Concept scripts allow us to make **formal proofs**, as opposed to normal proofs.
 All systems that can generate formal proofs must have a rigorous formal language for claims to be made in, and a small set of inference rules/axioms that can be easily seen to be correct.
 The goal is to make sure the conclusion is close enough to the premises that we can guarantee that there is no logical gap between them.